 If you’re a whiskey drinker and the finer offerings from our friendly neighbor to the north have eluded you until now, it’s time to change that.
-While a common misconception is that allare blended (and, yes, many good ones up there are blends) they don’t all fall under that category.
+While a common misconception is that all Canadian whiskies are blended (and, yes, many good ones up there are blends) they don’t all fall under that category.

 So what makes a Canadian whisky, aside from the fact that it can only be produced in Canada?
 Geography aside, Canadian whisky must be made from a mashed and distilled cereal grain, aged in wood for a minimum of three years, and be no less than 80 proof (or 40 percent ABV).
 That’s basically it.
 There are no over-the-top rules when it comes to Canada.

-“Canadian whisky allows for greater creativity and diversity of expressions than any other whisky appellations,” says Andres Faustinelli, master blender at.
+“Canadian whisky allows for greater creativity and diversity of expressions than any other whisky appellations,” says Andres Faustinelli, master blender at Bearface Whisky.
 “Beyond ensuring the whisky is aged for at least three years in wood, there are no real restrictions or boundaries.
 It’s a playbook for innovation.”

 Regarding the blends